-Vincent Thérouin and Irem Gündüz-Polat: Textual, Spacial and Material Approaches in Ottoman History (23/04/26)
+Vincent Thérouin and Irem Gündüz-Polat: Textual, Spacial and Material Approaches in Ottoman History (Research Seminar 2026 – 23/04)

 Middle East Studies Research Seminar Series